-In my coaching practice, I use the 6 Pillars of Lifestyle Medicine—the foundation for improving overall well-being, as well as helping to prevent and reverse chronic illnesses.
+In my coaching practice, we use the 6 Pillars of Lifestyle Medicine, the foundation for preventing and addressing chronic illnesses.
 But people often ask: “Does this help my brain too, or just my body?”

 To answer that, we look to the work of Dr. Majid Fotuhi, a world-renowned neurologist and author of The Invincible Brain.
 Dr. Fotuhi identifies 5 Ways to Keep Your Brain Young, and it is no coincidence that they align perfectly with the Lifestyle Medicine framework.